-The Workgroup's discussions were incorporated into this Final Report, which will be posted for a 14-day review and commenting period in August 2022.
-The Workgroup will meet again in August 2022 to review public comments received and finalize this report.
+The Workgroup's discussions were incorporated into this Final Report, which was posted for a 14-day review and commenting period in August 2022 (Appendix D).

 Unless a fact or comment is explicitly attributed to a specific source, the information in this report was based on the Workgroup's deliberations and synthesized by NQF.